-If you’re looking for the most dreadful, most terrifying, most heart-pounding gaming experiences, then here are the best PlayStation 4 horror games you need to check out.
+Looking for the most dreadful, terrifying, and heart-pounding gaming experiences?
+Here are my picks for the best PlayStation 4 horror games you need to check out.

 13. The Evil Within